Galvanic Skin Response

 every reaction is accompanied by a galvanometer movement is due to the emotion of attention which accompanies each reaction and is great enough to produce notable physical changes.

-Jung identifies attentional arousal as a baseline contributor to all galvanic deflections, distinguishing this floor-level response from the heightened complex-specific surges that carry psychodiagnostic significance.
+Jung identifies attentional affect as a baseline contributor to all galvanic deflections in word-association experiments, distinguishing this from complex-specific emotional surges.

 Jung, C. G., Experimental Researches, 1904supporting